 “It’s important to give the audience some context for your pitch,” explains Dan Murray, an entrepreneur and investor from Colorado.
 “If you jump right into describing how your ‘redesigned XJ-9 Valve improves the eco-efficiency of blah blah,’ you will have lost 98% of the crowd right of the bat.
-Remember, you’ve been living in the narrow world and domain of your startup but the rest of us haven’t.
+Remember, you’ve been living in the narrow world and domain of your startup, but the rest of us haven’t.
 We don’t know an XJ-9 Valve from a Jaguar XJ sports car, so set the stage and give us some appreciation for why this is an important issue to the marketplace.”

 Why is solving this problem so important?

 What difference does your product or service make for people who use it?
-How does using it have a positive effect on their lives, businesses or the environment?
+How does using it have a positive effect on their lives, businesses, or the environment?
 What or how you do something won’t have much appeal unless you draw attention to the significance of the problem and the relief your product provides.

 One effective way to do this is with storytelling, says Precious L. Williams, a 13-time elevator pitch champion and CEO of.
 A story “paints a picture” of using your product, explains Williams.
 She says stories should be used to build engagement and elicit an emotional response.

 Murray agrees.
 “The best pitches I’ve heard have a big dose of personal experience and heart in them,” he explains.
 One was by a woman suffering from Parkinson’s disease who is reinventing clothing options for those with limited dexterity.
-Her pitch was so personal and so heartfelt that it immediately connected with almost every person in the room and she even took home a cash prize for the best pitch based on audience votes.”
+Her pitch was so personal and so heartfelt that it immediately connected with almost every person in the room, and she even took home a cash prize for the best pitch based on audience votes.”

 “Open up a bit,” he adds.
 “Go beyond the left brain, logical elements to describe how this is personal for you.
 Try to show how incredibly passionate you are about your topic, which increases your odds of success in the eyes of a backer.”

-What specific niche do you fill in your industry and how big is that niche?
-If you have developed a new tool for appliance repair services businesses, investors aren’t going to want to hear that the appliance repair business is a $5 billion industry.
+What specific niche do you fill in your industry, and how big is that niche?
+If you have developed a new tool for appliance repair service businesses, investors aren’t going to want to hear that the appliance repair business is a $5 billion industry.
 They’re going to want to know how they will make money when and if they invest in your company.
 They’ll want to know how many appliance repair businesses there are, how many of this tool they’ll buy, how often they’ll buy, and how they (the investor) will profit.

 If your elevator speech is targeted at getting new customers, not investors, your market size won’t matter to your listeners.
-What will matter to customers is how your product or service will help them reach a bigger market, service more clients, cut costs, improve safety, or accomplish other import goals.
+What will matter to customers is how your product or service will help them reach a bigger market, service more clients, cut costs, improve safety, or accomplish other important goals.

 Where there is a need, there are almost always multiple ways to fill that need.
 How is your solution an improvement on existing products or services?

-“Once you set the stage it’s important to get specific and give the audience some clear-cut, meaty benefits on why your company or solution rocks,” says Murray.
-“It might be okay to say, ‘we want to be the market leader in cloud-based hiring solutions’ but it’s much better to articulate specifically how your approach is different and better than what’s out there.
+“Once you set the stage, it’s important to get specific and give the audience some clear-cut, meaty benefits on why your company or solution rocks,” says Murray.
+“It might be okay to say, ‘We want to be the market leader in cloud-based hiring solutions,’ but it’s much better to articulate specifically how your approach is different and better than what’s out there.
 Generic-sounding statements won’t win the day with investors.”